lin404/COMSM3100_automated-trading/repory_5_overall.md

 ## Gannt Chart of Project Plan

-Overall, task1 to task3 are design Phase, task4 is developing and test Phase, task5 and task6 are analysis phase.
+The overview of the figure1, task1 to task3 are design Phase, task4 is developing and test Phase, task5 and task6 are analysis phase.
 The draft will be written down to go through the whole phase.

 Task1: the investigation of electronic trading markets
 Description: Research and collect information about the electronic trading markets: Turquoise Lit and Turquoise Plato.
 To a better understanding, the pre-investigation of general electronic trading markets is considerable.
 Given that the design of the dark pool is more complex than the lit pool, 2 days are allocated for the study of Turquoise Plato.